 Scoot launched in 2012 to offer fast, affordable, green transportation in cities.
-Today the company operates a fleet of 400 personal electric vehicles, which have been ridden one million miles to date.
+Today the company operates a fleet of hundreds of personal electric vehicles, which have been ridden two million miles to date.

 Tech Insider » This electric scooter network is the coolest way to get around San Francisco

 June 23, 2016